nhsuk/redesign-frontend-kit/README.md

 # NHS.UK prototyping kit

-This repository provides a development environment for making changes to components, along with research & findings, visual examples and code snippets.
+This repository provides a development environment for making changes to components, along with research & findings, visual examples and code snippets from the Redesign project.

 Examples and code snippets of NHS.UK frontend components and elements can be found at our <a href="https://nhsuk-redesign.azurewebsites.net">NHS.UK prototyping and example website</a>.

-## Using NHS.UK frontend

-NHS.UK frontend is in development, it's not quite ready to be used yet.
-We are currently working on this and hope to release something for wider use in September 2018.

 ## Installation